Nihlus/digos-ambassador/docs/modules/character_set.md

 #### Overloads
 **`character set description` (or `character set desc`)**

 Sets the description of a character.
-You can attach a plaintext document instead of passing it as a parameter.
+You can attach a plaintext document instead of passing the contents as a parameter.

 | Name | Type | Optional |
 | --- | --- | --- |